 One of the things I love doing when I visit the Indonesian island of Bali is learning as many Bali facts as I can.
 We’ve spent a considerable amount of time in Bali.
 During our travels through Bali, we’ve visited Kuta, Canggu, Sanur, Tabanan, Amed, Ubud, Gianyar, Denpasar, and Padang Bai.

 I love learning about the island.
 There is so much about Balinese religion and Bali customs that are still so new to me!
 As a worldschooling family, we love learning about the places we visit.
-So all this Bali information we’ve acquired in the past month and a half has been so valuable to us!
+So all this Bali information we’ve acquired in during our travels has been so valuable to us!

 Bali is a popular island to visit among travelers to Indonesia.
 And it’s not that hard to see why.
 Beautiful beaches surround the island.
 Snorkeling and diving are popular activities on the island.
 And the numerous volcanoes on the island make Bali’s land extremely fertile and green.
 You can certainly take your pick of activities during a Bali itinerary.